playfulprogramming/playfulprogramming/content/crutchcorn/posts/react-compiler-library-support/index.md

 While it required us to [rethink some strategies we were relying on for internal code authoring](https://github.com/TanStack/form/pull/1035), it seemed to me that we were successful in that endeavor after some testing and user feedback.

 After all, we could test against our examples and didn't see any issues present.
-It wasn't until much later when [we got a report of an issue with turnaries and compiler issues](https://github.com/TanStack/form/issues/1832) that we took a second look at things to revalidate our Compiler support.
+It wasn't until much later when [we got a report of an issue with ternaries and compiler issues](https://github.com/TanStack/form/issues/1832) that we took a second look at things to revalidate our Compiler support.

 # Finding edgecases when React Compiler is enabled